aroraharsh23/abc/README.md

       kubectl create -f <filename>

-On successful deployment, the launched application can be seen in the "workloads" sections of the cluster project on Rancher GUI.
+Launched application can be seen in the "workloads" sections of the cluster project on Rancher GUI.

 ### **CPX with builtin Controller**
 Download "citrix-k8s-cpx-ingress.yml" from the deployment Directory.